eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_runtime/local_runtime.md

 The configuration for services of our provided local runtime are defined in the [`runtime.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/runtime.json) at the root of the repository [devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes/tree/main).
 For a more detailed view on how to change or add runtime service configuration, please visit: [Lifecycle Management Package Development](/docs/concepts/lifecycle_management/packages/development/#configuration-of-runtime-packages)

-## Using KUKSA Data Broker CLI
+## Using KUKSA Databroker CLI

-A CLI tool is provided for interacting with a running instance of the KUKSA Data Broker.
+A CLI tool is provided for interacting with a running instance of the KUKSA Databroker.
 It can be started by running the task `Local Runtime - VehicleDataBroker CLI`(by pressing _F1_, type _Run Task_ followed by `Local Runtime - VehicleDataBroker CLI`).
 The _Runtime Local_ needs to be running for you to be able to use the tool.

 ## Integrating a new runtime service into Visual Studio Code Task